Skip to content

 get()

-Gets the passed frame value of the variable
+Gets the frame value of the variable.
+Traverse the whole stack to find it.

 Parameters